chandrawelim/github-followers-info/README.md

 **Note**: This project was developed using Xcode 16.
 Snapshot test results may vary when using different Xcode versions or simulator configurations due to rendering differences.

+**Important for Snapshot Testing**: Ensure your simulator language is set to English to match the CI environment:
+- Go to `Simulator > Settings > General > Language & Region`
+- Set the language to English and remove any other languages
+- This ensures consistent snapshot test results across different environments

 ### Architecture

 The project follows a modular architecture with clear separation of concerns: